-September 15, 2003
+September 2, 2003

-Attn: TTB Notice No. 4 Chief, Regulations and Procedures Division Alcohol and Tobacco Tax and Trade Bureau PO Box 50221 Washington, D.C.
-20091-0221
+Attn: TTB Notice No. 4 Chief, Regulations and Procedures Division Alcohol and Tobacco Tax and Trade Bureau POBox 50221 Washington, D.C.
+2009 1-0221

-Dear Sir and Madam:
+Dear Sir or Madam:

-Glenwood Beer Distributors, Inc. supports the proposed rule issued in March 2003 by the Tax and Trade Bureau (TTB) that outlines the alcohol content requirements in order for flavored malt beverages (FMB) to be classified as beer.
-Specifically, the TTB proposes that for a FMB to be classified as beer, its alcohol content from distilled alcohol cannot exceed 0.5%.
+Fahr Beverage Iinc. supports the proposed rule issued in March 2003 by the Tax and Trade Bureau (TTB) that outlines the alcohol content requirements in order for flavored malt beverages (FMB) to be classified as beer.
+Specifically, the TTh proposes that for an FMB to be classified as beer, its alcohol content from distilled alcohol cannot exceed 0.5%.

-Beer is a unique product that has been regulated and taxed differently than other alcohol beverages throughout our nation's history.
-The TTB proposed rule is consistent with the historical interpretation of what constitutes beer and other malt beverages.
+Beer is a unique product that bas been regulated and taxed differently than other alcohol beverages throughout our nation's history.
+The TIB proposed rule is consistent with the historical interpretation of what constitutes beer and other malt beverages.
 The distinct regulatory treatment of beer is based on its age-old production process, and its definition in the Internal Revenue Code dates back to the 1800s when Congress first imposed the beer excise tax.
 Adoption of the TTB "0.5 by volume standard" would ensure the integrity of beer and the brewing process.
-Beer should be beer and other beverages should be defined on their own - they are not beers.